-Services for individuals include Assistive Technology assessments, recommendations, and training , including access to education, employment and ADL’s (Activities of Daily Living).
+Services for individuals include Assistive Technology Consultation, Assessments, Recommendations, and Training , including access to Education, Employment, the Community and ADL’s (Activities of Daily Living).
 Hands-on training or Live webinars and distance training is available.

 Services for Schools and Districts

-In order to schedule an Assistive Technology evaluation for a specific student, first the school, agency, individual, or organization needs to:
+In order to schedule an Assistive Technology evaluation/ assessment for a specific student, first the school, agency, individual, or organization needs to:

 - Schedule an initial consultation meeting with Diana in person or via conference call.
 Contact Diana at firstname.lastname@example.org, or call 603-998-4980